yandex-cloud/docs/en/managed-kubernetes/operations/kubernetes-cluster/kubernetes-cluster-update.md

      * `--auto-upgrade`: Manage automatic cluster updates.
      * Managing the maintenance window:
        * `--anytime-maintenance-window`: Perform maintenance at any time.
-       * `--daily-maintenance-window`: Update daily at specified time.
+       * `--daily-maintenance-window`: Update daily at the selected time.
        * `--weekly-maintenance-window`: Update on specified days.

 - {{ TF }}